swaptacular/swpt_accounts/protocol.rst

   as these restictions are precisely defined, and known in advance.

 .. [#commit] When ``committed_amount`` is zero, this would be a no-op.
-  When the commit is successful, an `AccountChange`_ message, and `AccountTransfer`_ messages will be triggered eventually as well.
+  When the commit is successful, an `AccountUpdate`_ message, and `AccountTransfer`_ messages will be triggered eventually as well.

 .. [#unlock-amount] Note that ``committed_amount`` can be smaller that